Computer Science is the study of computers and computer concepts: their systems, design, development and use.

 If you’re interested in a relevant and dynamic field of study, and working in an industry where there is a real demand for workers, then Computer Science is for you.

-The University of Auckland is ranked first in New Zealand, and 51st in the world, for computer science and information systems.*
+The University of Auckland is ranked first in New Zealand, and in the top 100 in the world, for computer science and information systems.*

 Where can Computer Science take you?